 - Providing Mental Health Assessments for Gender Affirming Surgery Referral Letters webinar by Fenway Institute

-- Manitoba Health requires a diagnosis of Gender Dysphoria (GD) by approved practitioners for surgeries to be funded
+Manitoba Health requires a diagnosis of Gender Dysphoria (GD) for surgeries to be funded.

-- Step 1: Individuals must become clients at the Trans Health Klinic in order to request for the following referrals: voice therapy, hair removal, top/upper surgery, bottom/lower surgery
+- Step 1: Must be a client at the Trans Health Klinic to request voice training, hair removal, top/upper surgery, bottom/lower surgery

-- Step 7: Referral letters by the psychologist and Trans Health practitioner will be sent to the an approved Manitoba Health surgeon and Manitoba Health
+- Step 6: Referral letters will be sent to an approved Manitoba health surgeon or GRS Montreal surgeon and Manitoba Health